ail-project/faup-rs/README.md

 <!-- cargo-rdme start -->

-# Faup-rs: Fast URL Parser for Rust
+# faup-rs: Fast URL Parser for Rust

 A high-performance, zero-allocation URL parser for Rust that handles:
 - Hostnames (with subdomains, custom TLDs, and IDNs)